ericabgraboyes/belly-button-challenge/README.md

 ## Project Background
 This assignment asked to build an interactive dashboard using javascript and plotly to explore a dataset which catalogs microbes that live in human belly buttons.  <br>
-<br> The project consisted of three main components<b></b>: <ol><li>Use javascript and d3 to load sample data <li> Use plotly to visualize data using bar charts, bubble charts and a gauge chart <li> Use d3 to allow users to select different subjects to analyze and have the graphical items update for each test subject </ol>
+<br> The project consisted of three main components<b></b>: <ol><li>Use javascript and d3 to load sample data <li> Use plotly to visualize data using bar charts, bubble charts and a gauge chart. <ul><li> Note the gauge chart was not required but was optional for an additional challenge</ul> <li> Use d3 to allow users to select different subjects to analyze and have the graphical items update for each test subject </ol>
 ### Use javascript and d3 to load sample data: <br>
 <ul>
   <li> Use the D3 library to read in samples.json from the URL